** It is not recommended to read Manual on phones and smaller screen tablets, since you may not enjoy full user experience.

 CREATE_RECORD_ASYNC(“RecordA”,Process.Stage[Stage_1],{ "a":Record[RecordB].NumberField}, “AlphanumericField = a;”);

-CREATE_PROCESS_ASYNC - Function is used to create new processes asynchronously.
+CREATE_PROCESS_ASYNC - This function is used to create new processes asynchronously.

 var myParams = {